... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 activities that promote health which in turn leads to poor wound healing.

 Some medications are known to delay healing and increase lower leg oedema.
-If you think this may be a concern for one of your patients, it is best to ask the pharmacist to check medications for any that could impact healing.
+If you think this may be a concern for one of your patients, it is best to ask the pharmacist to check medications for any that could impact healing and have these discussed with the attending physician when able.

-For a chronic wound to progress to the healing phase, health professionals must be able to clean the wound as thoroughly as possible without causing further pain to the patient.
+For a chronic wound to progress to the healing phase, healthcare professionals must be able to clean the wound as thoroughly as possible without causing further pain to the patient.

 The application of a fluid that is then wiped across the wound area with gentle strokes to aid in the removal of any loose, unwanted product or agent.